eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 product hierarchy.
 We can use `zarr_overview()` to get an overview of it, setting `as_data_frame` to `TRUE` so that we can see the entries in a data frame instead of printed directly to the console.
-Each entry is a Zarr array; we remove `product_url` to get a better idea of what each array is.
+Each entry is a Zarr array; we remove `product_url` from the path to get a better idea of what each array is.

 ``` r
 zarr_store <- product_url %>%